 Adult day care.
 If your senior loved one is well enough, consider the possibility of adult day care.
 An adult day care center can provide you with needed breaks during the day or week, and your loved one with some valuable diversions and activities.

 Personal care services.
 Help with activities of daily living, such as dressing, bathing, feeding, or meal preparation may be provided by home care aides, hired companions, certified nurse’s aides, or home health aides.
-Home health aides might also provide limited assistance with things such as taking blood pressure or offering medication reminders.
+Home health aides might also provide limited assistance with tasks such as taking blood pressure or offering medication reminders.

 Health care services.
 Some health care services can be provided at home by trained professionals such as physical or occupational therapists, social workers, or home health nurses.
 Check with your insurance or health service to see what kind of coverage is available.
 Hospice care can also be provided at home.